-At nearly 120 miles in length, Long Island holds some of the most beautiful lighthouses in the United States, including quite a few that welcome visitors to climb to their perches to enjoy spectacular views of the Atlantic Ocean.
+At nearly 120 miles in length, Long Island holds some of the most beautiful & iconic lighthouses in the United States, including quite a few that welcome visitors to climb to their perches to enjoy spectacular views of the Atlantic Ocean from the lookout.

 Long Island is home to over 25 New York lighthouses, each with a unique history and story of its own.

 Where some lighthouses offer quick views from the beach, coast, or street – other Long Island lighthouses are accessible via private tours and boat trips.

 Perhaps one of the most famous New York lighthouses is Montauk Point Lighthouse, commissioned by George Washington in 1796.
 It is one of threeLong Island lighthouses that permit a climb to the top of the tower, along with Fire Island Lighthouse and Horton Point.

 National Maritime Historic Landmark.
 Museum, tower and gift shop.
 Tours...

 Explore world-renowned beaches, historical lighthouses, culinary delights, premiere golf courses, Gatsby-era Gold Coast mansions, and award-winning vineyards on Long Island – New York City’s Beachfront Backyard.
 Download a copy of the Travel Guide for inspiration and more information to plan your perfect getaway.

 Become an Insider with the Long Island e-newsletter delivered two Fridays a month for information on signature events, special offers and regional inspiration

 Become an Insider with the Long Island e-newsletter delivered two Fridays a month for information on signature events, special offers and regional inspiration.